Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

     Parameters
     ----------
     image: PIL.Image
-        the image to agument.
+        the image to augment.
     bbox: List[int]
-        List of bouding boxes coordinates in yolo format.
+        List of bounding boxes coordinates in yolo format.

     Returns
     -------
     Dict:
-        dictionary containng the agumented image and bouding boxes.
+        dictionary containing the augmented image and bounding boxes.
     None:
-        Returned when an error is encountred.
+        Returned when an error is encountered.
     """
     # albumentations expects the image to be an np array
     image = np.asarray(Image.open(input))
-    # change these and run the script again to keep augumenting the images
+    # change these and run the script again to keep augmenting the images
     transforms = A.Compose(
         [A.RandomRotate90(p=0.3), A.RandomToneCurve()],
         bbox_params=A.BboxParams(format="yolo"),
     )
     # wrap in a try catch to avoid error
-    # when specificed crop size is larger than image size
+    # when specified crop size is larger than image size
     try:
         return transforms(image=image, bboxes=bboxes)
     except ValueError: